cs1302uga/cs1302-c4-alpha/README.rst

   * ``GamePhase.NEW`` is assigned to the object's ``phase`` variable.

-  Below is an example of some code that constructs a game object with six rows and seven columns followed by a illustration of what the inside of that object should look like when its done being constructed:
+  Below is an example of some code that constructs a game object with six rows and seven columns followed by an illustration of what the inside of that object should look like when its done being constructed:

   .. code-block:: java